OSLabTools/nicetoolbox/docs/installation.md

 Open a terminal and navigate to main directory where isa-tool then type the followings into terminal

 ```
-cd isa-tool/installation/
+cd /path/to/isa-tool/
-chmod +x installation_all.sh  # to add executable permission to the script
+chmod +x ./installation/installation_all.sh  # to add executable permission to the script
-./install_all.sh              # to install all necessary libraries
+./installation/install_all.sh                # to install all necessary libraries
 ```

 #### 3.2.
 In Windows: